slepic/psr-http-message-tracy-panel/README.md

 ## TODOs

-* Move namesapce Slepic\Psr to a separate package and drop psr/log dependency
-* Move guzzle bindings to separate package and drop guzzle dependency
-* Create another package to provide integration with PSR HTTP Client (this hasnt been implemented here because it wouldn't work in PHP 5.6)
+* Create another package to provide integration with PSR HTTP Client

 ## Changelog

+### 0.3.0

+* Removed class PsrHttpMessagePanel
+* Factory is now used to create the panel, using TemplatedBarPanel class from slepic/templated-tracy-bar-panel package as the target implementation.
+* Slepic\Psr namespace is now replaced by package slepic/http-transfer
+* support for guzzle moved to slepic/guzzle-http-observing-middleware
+* BC break: totally everythig

 ### 0.2.0